ericdasse28/credit-default-prediction/README.md

 1. Feature selection: to identify the most relevant features of the model
 2. One-hot encoding of the categorical features
+3. Log transformation of features with a large distribution (`person_income`, `loan_amnt`)
+4. Min-max scaling of the numerical features

 ## Testing the pipeline